NIA announces Rs 25 lakh reward on Dawood Ibrahim

-The National Investigation Agency has announced a cash reward of Rs 25 lakh for any information leading to the arrest of fugitive underworld don Dawood Ibrahim, a key accused in the 1993 Mumbai serial blasts, an official said on Thursday.
+In a significant step in the war on terror, the National Investigation Agency (NIA) has announced a cash reward of Rs 25 lakh on fugitive underworld don Dawood Ibrahim, the most-wanted man of India, who is designated 'global terrorist' by the United Nations.

+Besides Dawood Ibrahim alias Dawood Ibrahim Kaskar alias Dawood Bhai, the NIA also announced a reward of Rs 20 lakh for his lieutenant alias Javed Chikna and Shakeel Shaikh alias Chhota Shakeel.

-The probe agency has also announced a cash reward of Rs 20 lakh on Ibrahim's close aide Shakeel Shaikh alias Chhota Shakeel, and Rs 15 lakh each on associates Haji Anees alias Anees Ibrahim Shaikh, Javed Patel alias Javed Chikna and Ibrahim Mushtaq Abdul Razzak Memon alias Tiger Memon, he said.
-All of them are wanted accused in the case of 1993 Mumbai serial bomb blasts.
+Others on whom the NIA has announced a reward of Rs 15 lakh each is his brother Haji Anees alias Anees Ibrahim Shaikh, Ibrahim Mushtaq Abdul Razzaq Memon alias Tiger Memon, Javed Patel alias Javed Chikna and Shakeel Shaikh alias Chhota Shakeel.

-The official said the NIA has sought information about them which could lead to their arrest.

-The agency had in February registered a case against the 'D company'.
-Dawood Ibrahim Kaskar is designated a global terrorist by the United Nation runs an international terrorist network, namely D-Company, with his close associates like Anees Ibrahim Shaikh, Chhota Shakeel, Javed Chikhna and Tiger Memon, among others, the NIA said in a statement.

 Check out DH's latest videos